A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Pillar 9.
 Historical Education and Reconciliation

 III.
-Stability, Guarantees, and Democratic Legitimacy
+Stability, Protections, and Democratic Legitimacy

 Pillar 11.
 Political Stability and Prevention of Institutional Gridlock